tolking/element-pro-components/docs/en-US/components/Tabs.md

 Customize the label content of the tab through `label`

 ::: tip
-Since 1.4.0, the `label` slot parameter has been changed to `RouteLocationNormalizedLoadedGeneric`
+Since 1.4.0, the `label` slot parameter has been changed to `RouteLocationNormalizedLoaded`
 :::

 ::: demo